Richie Sambora on Bon Jovi Hall of Fame Reunion, Relationship With Jon

 I think a lot of old-school rock critics didn't like the band and that kept you guys out.

 Once again, my task was to do the best I could with the situation I was in.
 Look, I'm way happier doing what I'm doing now.
-Being in a band isn't the easiest thing to do in the world, especially when you're out there for 18 and a half months at a clip and life changes when you come back home.
+Being in a band isn't the easiest thing to do in the world, especially when you're out there for 18-and-a-half months at a clip and life changes when you come back home.
 People are different.
 People get divorced.
 Life's tragedies happen to everybody.
 And life's joys also.
 You're out there performing as an entertainer.
 I always saw myself as a songwriting, entertaining motherfucker!
 That's my job.
 I love it.
 I'm in Hawaii right now with my family.
 I've been here for three days and I already wrote two songs.
 I'm working with Orianthi right now.
 Our next EP is dropping on Friday.
 It's been fabulous and been received pretty well.
 I'm very proud of the music we've made, working with our good friend Bob Rock, who is an amazing producer and we've sold 70 million records together, something like that.

 Do you think the band is going to reunite and perform at the ceremony?